If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 Now that we’ve gone through a bunch of the benefits of CBD oil and provided scientific backing for each of them, your next question might well be about CBD oil side effects.

 After all, it comes from an illegal drug and provides all of these benefits; there must be some downsides, too, right?

-Like any medication or food supplement, there is potential for side effects of CBD oil.
+Like any supplement, there is potential for side effects of CBD oil.

 Still, according to the WHO, these are generally very rare and not experienced by the vast majority of people who use CBD.

 However, we will list them here for safety, and if you experience any of them after using CBD, please discontinue use immediately and seek help from a medical professional:

 As reliable and as carefully executed as research studies are, they can only ever tell you how CBD works for the average person, not for everybody – so be careful when using any food supplements like CBD.